 - a).
 No Town permit is required for floating objects such as rafts, inflatables, and/or moorings. - b).
+Removal of Seasonal Materials Floating objects, and comparable seasonal structures placed in the waters of Skaneateles Lake shall be removed annually prior to the winter season to avoid risk of breaking free and damaging other structures or property surround the Lake. - c).
 Moorings-Temporary anchoring areas.
 No Town permit is required.
-All moorings shall be contained in the Town water perimeter except moorings permitted by NYS Parks & Recreation that may be subject to separate approval required by NYSDEC, and the advisory review of the Onondaga County Sheriff Department. - c).
+All moorings shall be contained in the Town water perimeter except moorings permitted by NYS Parks & Recreation that may be subject to separate approval required by NYSDEC, and the advisory review of the Onondaga County Sheriff Department. - d).
 Dock, Seasonal.
-No Town permit is required when a seasonal (removeable) dock structure complies with the following dimensional limits and applicable setbacks, and any other concurrent jurisdictional approvals.

-- d).
-Location and Setbacks see §148-7-1-K.4.b.ii. above. - e).
+No Town permit is required when a seasonal (removeable) dock structure complies with the following dimensional limits and applicable setbacks, and any other concurrent jurisdictional approvals. - e).
+Location and Setbacks see §148-7-1-K.4.b.ii. above. - f).
 Seasonal dock dimensions.

-Width, Maximum (walking surface) 8 feet

-Maximum projection from the Lake Line 100 feet
+Dock Width, Maximum (walking surface) Maximum projection from the Lake Line

+8 feet 100 feet

-Area, Maximum 800 square feet
+Area, Maximum